luonghuuthanhnam/ai_test_luongnam/task2/README.md

   - Identify Helmet and Mask (MultilClass Image Classification)

- First, I build an object detection model to localize the region of HEAD Then, Crop the HEAD region\n
+ First, I build an object detection model to localize the region of HEAD Then, Crop the HEAD region/n
- Then, Build an image classification model to identify Helmet and Mask in the before Croped HEAD image\n Finally, putting all together\n
+ Then, Build an image classification model to identify Helmet and Mask in the before Croped HEAD image/n Finally, putting all together/n